MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-score.md

 ## Microsoft Teams

 For Microsoft Teams the Network quality is measured as UDP latency, UDP jitter, and UDP packet loss.
 UDP is used for call and conferencing audio and video media connectivity for Microsoft Teams.
 This can be impacted by the same factors as for latency and download speed in addition to connectivity gaps in a network's UDP support since UDP is configured separately to the more common TCP protocol.
+The median (also known as the 50th percentile or P50 measure) is taken for all measurements over the previous three days.

 The Microsoft Teams assessment is made using the following table.
 All three of the UDP measurements must be above the threshold listed to achieve the points shown.
 There are no assessments for a single location within a band.